 Richard A. Piccolo

-Richard A. Piccolo is the president and founder of B & F Technical Code Services, Inc., and the Building & Fire Code Academy.
+Richard A. Piccolo is the president and founder of B & F Construction Code Services, Inc., and the Building & Fire Code Academy.
 He brings knowledge and 30 years’ experience to the Elgin, Illinois based building and fire code-consulting firm.
 Before Mr. Piccolo decided to focus his attention on code consulting, he spent 18 years as a firefighter and lieutenant at the Elk Grove Fire Department.
 It was at the fire department that Mr. Piccolo was introduced to the plan review process and importance of code evaluation.
 With his experience, he has achieved a number of accomplishments.

 Among his achievements, Mr. Piccolo has earned the top certification in his field, the rank of Master Code Professional.
 To be a Master Code Professional, he passed 19 demanding exams testing his knowledge of building, mechanical, electrical, plumbing and fire protection codes.
 Along with being a Master Code Professional, Mr. Piccolo is a Certified Building Official, Certified Fire Official, Certified Property Maintenance Inspector, Certified Building Inspector, Certified Plans Examiner, Illinois Certified Fire Inspector, Certified Firefighter and Certified Fire Instructor.
 Each certification requires separate exams testing comprehension of specific codes.